Omalleymcfly/hello-world/README.md

 # hello-world

 New to this coding thing.
 Will add more in the future.
+      -Omalleymcfly